Cassandra Hernandez

 Cassandra Garcia Hernandez is an American politician who is a member of the Texas House of Representatives for the 115th district after winning the 2024 election.

 Garcia Hernandez is a Dallas attorney and a domestic violence survivor.
 She has served on various boards of Catholic charities.
 She is of Mexican descent.

+Early life and education

+Garcia Hernandez was born in Hereford, Texas, a town 48 miles southwest miles of Amarillo.
+She received a bachelor's degree in business from the University of Houston and later received her law degree from South Texas College of Law.

+Texas House of Representatives

+Garcia Hernandez first ran for the Texas House for the 70th District in 2022, but was defeated in the Democratic primary election by Mihaela Plesa.
+In 2024, Garcia Hernandez ran and was elected to the 115th District.
+She succeeded Julie Johnson, who retired to run for Congress.

+Garcia Hernandez was appointed by House Speaker Dustin Burrows to serve as the Vice-Chair of the sub-committee on State-Federal Relations.